 How To Make Mango Mousse Recipe

 Rinse and wipe 2 large sweet ripe mangoes.
 Peel and chop them coarsely after discarding the stone.

 Add the chopped mangoes to a blender jar along with sugar.

 Next take thick chilled cream in a wide mixing bowl.

 Start whipping it in using an electric beater or stand mixer with whipper attachment or hand held wired whisk.

 Beat until soft peaks are formed.

 Now reserve 1/4 cup of prepared mango puree and add the rest to the whipped cream.
 Mix very gently without deflating the peaks.
-Place in refrigerator until use.
+Place the prepared mango mousse mixture in refrigerator until use.

 To Assemble & Serve Mousse

 Take three serving glasses or dessert jars.
 You can chill the glasses for few hours in freezer.